Unclear future for executions after Ohio’s longest

 Missouri at one point proposed using propofol, the powerful operating room anesthetic infamous for its role in Michael Jackson’s overdose death.

 But Missouri’s governor backed off for fear the European Union, which opposes the death penalty, would cut off exports to the U.S. and cause a nationwide shortage of propofol.

 Companies in India and Israel put similar prohibitions on their drugs.

 As a result, states will be under a lot of pressure to find new sources of pentobarbital, Dieter said.

 One of those sources could be compounding pharmacies, which turn out custom-made batches of drugs.

 But concerns about compounding pharmacies arose in 2012 after contaminated pain injections from a Massachusetts facility caused a meningitis outbreak that killed 64 people.

 There are a number of painkillers, sedatives and paralyzing agents that can kill if administered in high doses.
-But switching to one of those could involve long, drawn-out bureaucratic or legislative delays in some states.
+But switching to one of those could involve long, drawn-out bureaucratic or legislative delays.